DV

 What is the difference between SMCI and SMCY?

-SMCI (Super Micro Computer, Inc.) tracks — with an income strategy, while SMCY (YieldMax SMCI Option Income Strategy ETF) tracks Super Micro Computer (SMCI) with a covered call approach.
+SMCI (Super Micro Computer, Inc.) is a stock, while SMCY (YieldMax SMCI Option Income Strategy ETF) tracks Super Micro Computer (SMCI) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both SMCI and SMCY?